Wild turkeys typically forage on forest floors, but can also be found in grasslands and swamps.

 The turkey is a large bird in the genus Meleagris, native to North America.
 There are two extant turkey species: the wild turkey (Meleagris gallopavo) of eastern and central North America and the ocellated turkey (Meleagris ocellata) of the Yucatán Peninsula in Mexico.

-Where are wild turkeys found in the US?
+Where do turkeys live in the world?

 What state has the most wild turkeys?

 1. Missouri.
 Home to more than 317,000 Eastern turkeys, hunters harvested 47.603 of them.